 The Leyte native often found himself sitting at the far end of the bench while giving his teammates a tap on the head during timeouts.
 Earning minutes wasn’t the only dilemma Bolick faced, he also struggled with fitting in with La Salle’s rotation while he was still in his formative stages of adjusting to the never-ending lessons of the game, leading to his imminent decision to leave the Green Archers in 2015.

 But one phone call early in the morning completely changed the trajectory of Bolick’s basketball career.

 “Di ko makakalimutan ‘nung pagpasok ko ng San Beda, sabi niya (points to Red Lions’ team manager Jude Roque) ‘Ba’t niyo kinuha ‘yan eh bangko naman ‘yan,’” Bolick jokes as laughter quickly enveloped the press room.

 Bolick was in need of a break.
 While he’s certainly brimming with self-confidence, the guard needed someone who will allow him to blossom into the best version of himself.
-And Jamike Jarin, former San Beda coach, unlocked his real potential.
+And former San Beda coach Jamike Jarin unlocked his potential.

 “I really saw what he can do.
 He wasn’t really much of a scorer, but I saw his fighting heart, the warrior in him.
 So I really wanted him,” Jarin says of Bolick after San Beda regained the crown in NCAA Season 92 against the Arellano Chiefs.